Wellbeing Assessment Thumbnail

 The Problem

-The assessment is a lengthy questionnaire, with some pillars asking for sensitive information, increasing the likelihood of user drop-off
+The assessment intended to collect user data is lengthy and asks for personal information, raising the risk of user drop-off

-Given the nature of the questions, it's likely that a significant percentage of users might not complete the assessment.
-However, gathering all this data is crucial for the algorithm to deliver a more personalized and engaging experience, which enhances user satisfaction, and potentially attracts new clients.
+Gathering all this data is crucial for the algorithm to deliver a more personalized and engaging experience, which enhances user satisfaction, and potentially attracts new clients.
+However, given the nature of the questions, it's likely that a significant percentage of users might not complete the assessment.

 Illustrations of the four key pillars